Corporate - Taxes on corporate incomeLast reviewed - 30 December 2022

 - Interest that is not tax deductible according to the CIT Act.

-- Expenditures identified during tax authority's audit, including VAT and contributions related to hidden profit payments and withdrawals from shareholders, company members, and physical persons performing independent activities taxable by CIT.
+- Expenditures identified during tax administration's audit, including VAT and contributions related to hidden profit payments and withdrawals from shareholders, company members, and physical persons performing independent activities taxable by CIT.

 - Any other expenditure not directly related to profit earning, as well as other increases in the tax base, which were not included in the tax base.